Jacykow/Unirx-Playground/README.md

     .Subscribe()
     .AddTo(RxTimelineManager.Main.DisposeBag);
 ```
 The conversion to ```IObservable<RxMessageVisualizationData>``` can be done easily via the ```AsVisualizationDataObservable``` extension method.
 Without any given parameters the color will be a random color chosen at the beginning and the shown number will be an increasing integer starting from 1.
-If you want to keep any of the information that was contained in the original message you need to provide a selector method that will extract it.
+If you want to keep any of the information that was contained in the original message you need to provide a selector method that will put it into the integer value or color of a message node.

+There is no need to catch any messages in the subscription since all callbacks are visualized but it can still be used for debug purposes.

-All subscriptions have to be destroyed at the end of the visualizations in order to stop displying incoming messages.
+All subscriptions have to be destroyed at the end of the visualization in order to stop displying incoming messages.
 This can be ensured by adding them to ```RxTimelineManager.Main.DisposeBag```.

-All of this is necessary for the [RxTimelineManager](../main/Assets/Scripts/Visualization/RxTimelineManager.cs) to invoke the ```Do```, ```DoOnCompleted``` and ```DoOnError``` methods.
+All of this is necessary for the [RxTimelineManager](../main/Assets/Scripts/Visualization/RxTimelineManager.cs) to properly invoke the ```Do```, ```DoOnCompleted``` and ```DoOnError``` methods and add put corresponding markers on correct timelines.